 Open up your early bird access Monday or Tuesday before Thanksgiving by sending promotional emails to the list.
 You can also target them directly with advertising to break through the clutter they are bound to experience in their email inbox as promotions ramp up in your market.

 Depending on your strategy, you usually shouldn’t launch the promotion to the public site-wide or your entire email and advertising list until closer to Black Friday.

 Below is a sequence that works well for Black Friday / Cyber Monday weekend.
 It might seem aggressive, but it’s a competitive time of year:

 - Send a reminder email Wednesday and possibly Thursday about the Black Friday offer.

-- On Black Friday, send 3 promotional emails driving people to the offer.
+- On Black Friday, send three promotional emails driving people to the offer.

-- On Saturday and Sunday send 2 emails each day, 1 with a promotional offer and 1 with content that educates them further about the product.
+- On Saturday and Sunday, send two emails each day, 1 with a promotional offer and 1 with content that educates them further about the product.

-- On Cyber Monday, send another 3 promotional emails driving home the offer.
+- On Cyber Monday, send another three promotional emails driving home the offer.